 Comfort is the new chic

-Newsflash: No one wants to teeter in stilettos; theyβll ditch them by dinner.
-Bridesmaids today are rocking flats, boots, even Converse under their gowns.
-Some brides are swapping dresses for wide-leg trousers and flip-flopsβand honestly?
-It looks amazing.
+Unexpectedly, no one desires to feel uncomfortable in stilettos; they will discard them by dinner.
+Bridesmaids today are rocking flats, boots, and even Converse under their gowns.
+Some brides are swapping traditional wedding dresses for wide-leg trousers and flip-flops and honestly, it looks amazing.
+It looks wonderful.

 When choosing colours, think about fabrics, too.
 Satin shines in candlelit ballrooms, while chiffon floats beautifully at beach weddings.
 Comfort + style = happy bridesmaids = happier you.